mhykari/l2tp-user-firewall/README.md

 # l2tp-user-firewall
 Bash script to turn a linux server to l2tp server.
 # Turn a Linux Server to L2TP Server
-This is a bash script to turn you ubuntu server to a l2tp server with all dependencies using [hwdsl2](https://github.com/hwdsl2/setup-ipsec-vpn/)'s IPsec VPN Server Auto Setup Script and i just added automated user creation and ufw firewall install to import rules needed to protect users and server from netscan or other attacks.
+This is a bash script to turn your ubuntu server to a l2tp server with all dependencies using [hwdsl2](https://github.com/hwdsl2/setup-ipsec-vpn/)'s IPsec VPN Server Auto Setup Script and i just added automated user creation and ufw firewall install to import rules needed to protect users and server from netscan or other attacks.
 # How to Use
 This script has 4 steps:
 1- create_user